vitkovit/akamai_mock/README.md

 * Tab will be refreshed if new customer account is selected.

 ### Policies
-Displays all policies after List Policies is selected.
+Lists all policies after List Policies is selected.
 * List hostnames will display all hostnames in Hostnames tab.

 ### Hostnames
-Displays all hostnames from selected Security Policy.
-Provides option to Select/Unselect All.
+Lists all hostnames from selected Security Policy.
+* Provides option to Select/Unselect All.
 Selected hostname will show up in WAF Test tab in drop down menu.
 * Check Live will send ping request to each selected hostname by sending 3 ping requests (uses multithreading to complete task faster).
 * Check Edge will use nslookup tool to check if hostname is on Akamai platform by searching keyword "akamai" in CNAME.
 It checks hostname by adding edgekey and edgesuite suffixes to nslookup.
 * Set staging - TBD